zaphod13/twofactor_duo/README.md

 Experimental Duo two-factor auth provider for Nextcloud

 ## Configuration
+Login to the Duo admin console and add a Web SDK application for the NextCloud logins.
+Make note of the Integration Key (IKEY), the Secret Key (SKEY), and the API Hostname (HOST).

 Add your duo configuration to your Nextcloud's `config/config.php` fils (for AKEY use IKEY value):
 ```
 'twofactor_duo' => [